anant13sharma/anant13sharma/README.md

  **Software Engineer | Full-Stack Developer**

-- Bachelor of Technology in Computer Science and Engineering
+- Bachelor of Technology in the branch of Computer Science and Engineering
 - Advanced Diploma in International Business (Red River College Polytechnic, Canada)

 ---